Poppyyddod/Flexi-Layer-API/README.md

 # Flexi-Layer-API
-This project is a dynamic data management API.
-Save time on your projects
+This project is a dynamic data management API. it save time on your projects